sisoe24/Nuke-Tools/README.md

 ## 1.3.
 BlinkScript

-> [NukeServerSocket](#nukeserversocket) >= 0.1.0 is needed in order for this to work.
+> NOTE: I rarely use BlinkScript, so the feature available are in a basic form.
+If you would like to see something more, feel free to send a request on github or open a pull request.
+Also check out [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) that adds a Nuke icon for the .blink files.

+Basic syntax highlighting, code formatting, simple auto complete and a startup snippet are provided for a `*.blink` file.

+### 1.3.1.
+Execute BlinkScript

-You can execute code from the text editor directly inside a Nuke BlinkScript node.
+You also can execute code from the text editor directly inside a Nuke BlinkScript node.

 The extension will take the name of the current active file and create a blinkscript node inside Nuke with the name as the current filename.
 If the node already exists then will only modified its source code.
-Once done will recompile the source kernel.
+Once done will recompile the kernel.

-The accepted file extension are `.cpp` or `.blink`.
+The accepted file extension to execute BlinkScript code are `.cpp` or `.blink`.

-> There used to be an extension on the marketplace for the blink language syntax but it appears to have been taken down.
-If you want to use a .blink file, you could set the language id to C++ in order to have the syntax colored.
-Also the extension [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) offers a nice Nuke icon for the .blink files.

 ## 1.4.
 Available Commands